jstremme/seafood-homer/about.md

 permalink: /about/
 ---

 Blog for mellowed regurgitations of my environment.
+You can reach me at jstremme@uw.edu.